Duolingo Max Review 2026: Is it worth it?

 My suggestion: Don’t just take my word for it.
 Test both approaches:

 My pick?
-For the same price, I'd choose the app designed specifically for conversation practice.
+For the same price, I’d choose the app built from the ground up for conversation practice.
 But your learning style might be different, so test both if you can.

-→ Start French Together free trial (7 days, no payment required, works on all devices)
+→ Start Copycat Cafe free trial (7 days, no payment required, works on all devices)

 Questions about Duolingo Max vs other apps?
 Drop a comment below or email me.
-I'm Nerissa, content writer at French Together, and I actually respond!
+I’m Nerissa, content writer at Copycat Cafe, and I actually respond!

 P.S.
 Want to see how ALL the French learning apps compare?
 Check out our comprehensive French learning apps comparison covering Duolingo, Babbel, Pimsleur, and more.